-Applicants must hold the Master of Divinity degree (or its academic equivalent) from an ATS accredited school.
+- Master of Divinity degree (or its academic equivalent) from an ATS accredited school.

-Applicants will have achieved a B average in the M.Div. program.
+- B average in the M.Div. program.

-Applicants will have a minimum of three years full-time professional experience in ministry after graduation with an M.Div.
+- Minimum of three years full-time professional experience in ministry after graduation with an M.Div.

-Applicants must have a history of effective ministry, show evidence of a willingness to think and act in new ways, and have an ability to work and learn collaboratively with others.
+- History of effective ministry, evidence of a willingness to think and act in new ways, and an ability to work and learn collaboratively with others

-Applicants must demonstrate clarity of call.
+- Applicants must demonstrate clarity of call

 Language Proficiency Requirements

-1. Complete the TOEFL exam with an internet total score of 79 (213 computer, 550 paper), with a 20 minimum in four sections of reading, listening, speaking and writing;
+- Complete the TOEFL exam with an internet total score of 79 (213 computer, 550 paper), with a 20 minimum in four sections of reading, listening, speaking and writing;

-2. Hold an undergraduate or graduate degree from an institution in which English was the instructional language;
+- Hold an undergraduate or graduate degree from an institution in which English was the instructional language;

-3. Complete four semesters of ESL from an accredited institution, or
+- Complete four semesters of ESL from an accredited institution, or

-4. Supply a documentable exemption from the above, e.g., extensive ministerial experience in an English speaking context, a bilingual family of origin where English was one of the domestic languages, extensive education instruction apart from college or university in English (e.g., a British style prep-school), etc.
+- Supply a documentable exemption from the above, e.g., extensive ministerial experience in an English speaking context, a bilingual family of origin where English was one of the domestic languages, extensive education instruction apart from college or university in English (e.g., a British style prep-school), etc.

-Action to admit or not to admit will be taken by the Faculty Committee on Admissions when the following completed forms and assessments have been received:
+Action to admit or not to admit will be taken by the Faculty Committee on Admissions when the following forms and assessments have been received:

-Official transcripts of all academic work beyond the high school level whether or not a degree was awarded.
+- Official transcripts of all academic work beyond the high school level whether or not a degree was awarded.
 These must be requested by the applicant and forwarded by the granting institution directly to McCormick Theological Seminary.

-A Denominational Staff Reference
+- Denominational Staff Reference

-A Governing Body Reference
+- Governing Body Reference